Current Co-op Students Frequently Asked Questions

 As an accredited program, we check in with each student during the work term and receive an evaluation at the end of each work term.

-A Co-op Coordinator will conduct a ‘Work Term Check-in’ – a mid-term check-in – through an in-person meeting, an online meeting, a phone meeting, or an email at approximately halfway through your Co-op work term.
-The Coordinator will meet with your supervisor and then with you to discuss and review your job responsibilities, learning and progress to date, future goals, and any concerns that you might have.
+A Co-op Career Advisor will conduct a ‘Work Term Check-in’ – a mid-term check-in – through an in-person meeting, an online meeting, a phone meeting, or an email at approximately halfway through your Co-op work term.
+The Career Advisor will meet with your supervisor and then with you to discuss and review your job responsibilities, learning and progress to date, future goals, and any concerns that you might have.

 While on a Co-op work term you are considered a full-time student for eligibility for student loans and interest-free status.
 If you have any questions about student loans, grants or awards, follow up with your Enrolment Services Advisor (ESA) in Vancouver or Student Services at UBC Okanagan.
 You can also visit BC Student Aid for student loan details.